 Copies of Hedges’ books are available at the Puget Sound bookstore.
 They will also be available for sale just prior to the lecture.
 The author will autograph copies following his talk.

 The Swope Endowed Lectureship was established at Puget Sound through a gift from Major Ianthe Swope in honor of her mother, Jane Hammer Swope.
 The lectureship is intended to promote broad discussions, critical thinking and ethical inquiry about matters of religion, such as its role in public life, issues in contemporary spirituality, ethics and world religions.
-Directions to the University of Puget Sound campus, Schneebeck Concert Hall and information on parking are available on the Web site at www.ups.edu/directions.xml.
+Directions to the University of Puget Sound campus, Schneebeck Concert Hall and information on parking are available on the website at www.pugetsound.edu/directions.